-Our most popular Safari, and the perfect addition to our Mount Kilimanjaro trek, travel in luxury on this adventure through the magnificent expanse of Serengeti National Park.
-Each night, you’ll stay in one of Tanzania’s premier luxury lodges, while each day brings a new adventure through Africa’s ancient landscapes.
-Your journey starts in the Ngorongoro Conservation Area, home to the world’s largest unbroken caldera and the highest concentration of wildlife in the world.
-From there, you’ll make your way to the famed Serengeti for a full-day game drive.
-Top off your adventure with a scenic flight over the expansive plains of the Serengeti back to Arusha.
+Our most popular Safari, and the perfect addition to our Mount Kilimanjaro trek, travel in luxury on this 4-Day adventure through the magnificent expanse of Serengeti National Park.
+You’ll spend your nights in Tanzania’s premier luxury lodges while adventuring through Africa’s ancient landscapes during the days.
+Your Safari will begin in the Ngorongoro Conservation Area, home to the world’s largest unbroken caldera and the worlds-largest concentration of wildlife.
+From there, travel to the infamous Serengeti for a full-day game drive.

 TRIP TYPE: Safari